Applications Open For Tallahassee Small Business Executive Program Class XV

 TALLAHASSEE, Fla. — The Jim Moran Institute for Global Entrepreneurship, part of the Florida State University College of Business, is accepting applications for its Small Business Executive Program (SBEP) Class XV in Tallahassee.
 Click here to apply.

 The program is funded by Jan Moran and The Jim Moran Foundation and offered at no cost to participants.
-The deadline to apply is July 23, 2021.
+The deadline to apply is August 13, 2021.
+This is the final SBEP program that will be conducted in Tallahassee for the remainder of the year.

 The SBEP helps for-profit business leaders work on their business while accommodating their busy schedules.
 Taught by industry experts, participants learn the Business Model Canvas and are given other tools to emerge as stronger leaders ready to capitalize on business opportunities.
 The program helps identify clear and focused strategies in marketing, exit strategy, financial analysis and more.